lusaxweb/vuesax/docs/components/sideBar.md

 :::

 :::tip Active Link
-  To make the link is in an active state we have the property `vs-active`
+  To make the link is in an active state we have the property `v-model`
 :::

 <vuecode md center>